 How do you celebrate Dussehra?

-Dusshera is celebrated in different forms in different parts of the country.
+Dussehra is celebrated in different forms in different parts of the country.
 Indian people celebrate this festival with joy.
-On the day of Dussehra or Vijayadashami, the crowd starts in the markets from morning itself.
-The shops of toys, sweets and fruits are decorated and there are various stalls on the roads too.
+On the day of Dussehra or Vijayadashmi, the crowd starts in the markets from the morning itself.
+The shops of toys, sweets, and fruits are decorated and there are various stalls on the roads too.
 Food shops are crowded.
 Different types of delicious food are prepared at home.

 Children are very happy with the sound of firecrackers and fireworks.
 Thus Dussehra is celebrated to symbolize the victory of good over evil.
 Power is very important in life, so devotees pray to Shakti from Mother Durga.
 Statues of Mahishasura Mardini Maa Durga are installed in the provinces of Pt.
-Bengal, Bihar, Jharkhand etc. The recitation of Durgasaptashati continues for nine days.
-On the day of Vijayadashami, there is a program of immersion of idols of Goddess Durga.
+Bengal, Bihar, Jharkhand, etc. The recitation of Durga Saptashati continues for nine days.
+On the day of Vijayadashami, there is a program of immersion of the idols of Goddess Durga.